Off the beaten track was the description for locations that pirates loved.

 Santa Cruz de Tenerife capital had more than one, such as near San Andres.

-The Tenerife pirate Cabeza de Perro had its own secret landing bay by the coasts of the Anaga.
+The Tenerife pirate Cabeza de Perro had his own secret landing bay by the coasts of the Anaga.

 However, people love challenging geography.
 They don't just want to admire the Punta Brava skyline from a safe distance, as portrayed below.
-There, they want to hike, to cycle or to fish off the beaten track.
+There, they want to explore strolling around or to fish out of prying eyes.

-There is more than one entrance to this fishing hamlet.The most picturesque is to be found a mere 5 minutes on foot from Loro Park in westerly direction.
+There's more than one entrance to this fishing hamlet.The most picturesque is to be found a mere five minutes on foot from Loro Park in westerly direction.
 It's right next to a tiny chapel.

-Why are they in such an awkward spot?
+Why are these stone stairs in such an awkward spot?

 For fishermen to climb down to the shore to collect crabs?

-I have never seen boats or the like there either.
+I have never seen boats or the like there.

 TinerfeƱos have stayed there only since the early XX, while very little is known about its former Guanche residents.
-All have done so for the love of the sea, for convenient fishing and for peace; never mind the pirate threats in the olden days.
+All have done so for the love of the sea, for convenient fishing and for peace; Never mind the pirate threats in the centuries XVI, XVII, XVIII until the late XIX.

-Stroll along its narrow coastal road high above steep cliffs, once you've discovered the gap to get there.
+Stroll along its narrow coastal walkway high above steep cliffs, once you've discovered the gap to get there.

-Then take a relaxed walk along many colorful, but humble fishermen houses.
-Some were even built high up into the black, volcanic rocks of the sea.
-No real traffic from cars will disturb your contemplation of the wild Atlantic.
-Meantime the blue waters are framed by the most picturesque village seafront.
-It' a scene to be painted.
+Some were even built high up into the black, volcanic rocks, There, often notice patches of natural, orange growth.
+No real traffic from cars will disturb your contemplation of the wild, blue Atlantic.

-Indeed, many hideaways of part of Punta Brava of Puerto de la Cruz are treasured by fishermen.
+Indeed, many hideaways of parts of Punta Brava of Puerto de la Cruz are treasured by its courageous fishing community.

 Why?